Sculptor of Wall Street’s bull wants ‘Fearless Girl’ moved

-NEW YORK (AP) — The sculptor of Wall Street’s “Charging Bull” says New York City is violating his legal rights by forcing his bronze beast to face off against the “Fearless Girl.”
+NEW YORK (AP) — The sculptor of Wall Street’s “Charging Bull” statue on Wednesday demanded the removal of the “Fearless Girl” statue that’s faced off against the bull since last month.

-Artist Arturo Di Modica (dee-MOH’-dih-kuh) said Wednesday that the new neighboring statue changes his bull into something negative.
+Arturo Di Modica said his 11-foot-tall bull is supposed to represent “freedom in the world, peace, strength, power and love” but “Fearless Girl” has turned his work’s message into something negative.

-He says the bull’s message is supposed to be “freedom in the world, peace, strength, power and love.”
+“The girl is right in front doing this, ‘Now I’m here, what are you going to do?'”
+Di Modica complained.

-His lawyers say “Fearless Girl” exploits the bull for commercial purposes.
-They want it moved and are hoping for an amicable solution.
+An attorney for Di Modica, Norman Siegel, said the 4-foot-tall bronze girl was created as part of an advertising campaign for Boston-based investment firm State Street Global Advisors and its placement opposite the bull exploits the earlier sculpture for commercial gain and negates its positive message.

 Most Read Stories